wanghaisheng/responsive-landing-page-starter/content/blog/en/make-text-to-speech-phone-call-java-dr.md

 You will be using [Gradle](https://gradle.org/) to manage your dependencies and run your application.
 Additionally, you'll need to make sure you have a copy of the JDK installed.
 I will be using JDK 11, which is the current LTS, in this tutorial.

-Finally, you’ll need the [Vonage CLI](https://github.com/Nexmo/nexmo-cli#installation) installed.
-You’ll use it to configure your Nexmo account to point at your new application.
+Finally, you’ll need the [Vonage CLI](https://github.com/Vonage/vonage-cli#install-and-run-from-source) installed.
+You’ll use it to configure your Vonage account to point at your new application.

 ## Make Text-to-Speech Phone Call with Java